PPC Retainer Vs In-House: The Real Break-Even Point for B2B Companies

 When a B2B budget review comes around, the PPC line item is one of the first places finance and marketing leaders look to find savings.

-It’s the constant tug-of-war between the predictable (but often painful) agency retainer and the perceived high cost of a fixed-salary internal hire.
+It’s the constant tug-of-war between the predictable (but often painful) agency retainer, meaning the fixed monthly retainer fee paid to the agency, and the perceived high cost of a fixed-salary internal hire.

 The Specific Questions